 When sentencing, the judge must consider the characteristics and age of the offender, his fertility, the circumstances in which he committed the crime, and the purpose for which he committed the crime.

-The purpose of the above exercise is to enlighten the judge to understand the exact nature of the situation in order to give the appropriate sanction to these circumstances.
+The purpose of the above exercise is to enlighten the judge to understand the exact nature of the situation to give the appropriate sanction to these circumstances.

 The proponents of this theory say that a radical improvement in character can be brought about by practical, sympathetic, and loving treatment of wrongdoers.
 However, critics say that remedial theory alone is not enough; to be successful there must be a mix of preventive theory and corrective theory.
 Critics believe that in the event of a deadlock between the two principles, the deterrent principle should prevail.